Dear Home-Ec 101,

 - Inspect the item after washing for residual stain.
 Spot treat with additional detergent and rewash if stain lingers.

 1. This removes as much solid particulate matter as possible.
 Detergent works by surrounding particles and bringing them into solution (the water in your washing machine.)
-Pre-removing what can simply be rinsed away reduces the amount of particulates that have to be suspended in the water by a limited number of detergent molecules
+Pre-removing what can simply be rinsed away reduces the number of particulates that have to be suspended in the water by a limited number of detergent molecules

 2. This gives the detergent time to work into the stain and surround those remaining particles.
 Cold water prevents any proteins from denaturing -changing into a structure that may be impossible or exceptionally difficult to remove.